What geographic areas does DSA cover and not cover?

 No. When the Content Delivery Network receives a request for an object that is not at an edge location, it makes a request to Azure Storage to obtain the data.
 The cost of reading data from Storage and transferring data from Storage to Content Delivery Network is based on regular Storage and Data Transfer charges.

-No. The data center is selected based on the end users’ network configurations and cannot be controlled by the developer.
-Users may be served by locations that are preferred by their ISP, or nodes that are "closer" in a logical sense, not necessarily in physical proximity.
+No. The data centre is selected based on the end users’ network configurations and cannot be controlled by the developer.
+Users may be served by locations that are preferred by their ISP or nodes that are “closer” in a logical sense, not necessarily in physical proximity.

-Availability of content in Content Delivery Network's local caches (often called "cache efficacy" or "offload") is influenced by multiple factors including:
+The availability of content in the Content Delivery Network’s local caches (often called "cache efficacy" or "offload") is influenced by multiple factors including: